About the Translation of our Homepage:Machine translation is used to translate the homepage into English.

-We introduce the origin of the city name.
-Depending on the city, there are multiple theories, so in that case we have all the theories.
+We will introduce the origins of city names.
+Depending on the city, there are multiple theories, so in that case, all the theories are listed.

 Morioka City